-The Linux Daemon app part contained in the PLCnext App is integrated into the system by the AppManager in such a way that it is started with root privileges by the initialization system at system startup.
+The Linux Daemon app part contained in the PLCnext Technology App is integrated into the system by the AppManager in such a way that it is started with root privileges by the initialization system at system startup.
 Since the AppManager cannot check the Linux Daemon itself, malicious code in the form of processes, one-time programs or scripts can be infiltrated in this way and called or started with root privileges.
+From firmware 2025.0, the OCI container app part type is supported as a successor.